SpaceChars/vscode-plugin-edit-box/README.md

-# editbox README
+# Edit Box

-This is the README for your extension "editbox".
+Edit Box is a document management plug-in that relies on the Git platform